gtxn/weather-app-grp3/README.md

 final myController = TextEditingController();

 ## Parser of iCal
-1. iCal parsing has been integrated in Submit button!
+iCal parsing HAS BEEN ALREADY integrated in Submit button!
+1. After Clicking the submit button a list of sorted and filtered Calendar objects will be generated for future used.
-2. Add several util functions
+1. Add several util functions
-3. Current Time stamp done!
+2. Current Time stamp done!
 20230518T225557Z
-4. Read from str to json
+3. Read from str to json
-5. String filter and time sorting
+4. String filter and time sorting

 ## Reference
 switch between the page https://docs.flutter.dev/cookbook/navigation/navigation-basics